 Self-care during the holidays can be difficult to schedule into your already crazy agenda, but it is vital to maintaining a regular sleep pattern, exercise, and a nutritious diet to keep your mood balanced.

-With a bit of planning and tips on how to get through the holiday season from our depression therapists of Houston, you too can enjoy this year’s celebrations with more peace and happiness.
+With a bit of planning and tips on how to get through the holiday season from our depression therapists, you too can enjoy this year’s celebrations with more peace and happiness.
 If you want more help and tips to enjoy this holiday season more, you can contact us at the Grief Recovery Center for more info today.